 When you visit

 - There are two admission windows at the museum's drive-through admission booth.
-To keep lines moving, one side will accept cash and site passes; the other will accept credit.
+To keep lines moving, one side will accept cash and site passes and the other will accept credit.

 - Come early to avoid lineups

 - RV and motorcycle parking is available

 - The Harvest Festival will take place rain or shine - check the forecast before you head out!

 - There will be an ATM onsite located outside the Museum Store.

 What's happening inside the museum?